Unidata/cftime/README.md

 ## News
 For details on the latest updates, see the [Changelog](https://github.com/Unidata/cftime/blob/master/Changelog).

+2/2/2021:  Version 1.4.1 released.
+Restore use of calendar-specific subclasses in `cftime.num2date`, `cftime.datetime.__add__`, and `cftime.datetime.__sub__`.
+The use of this will be removed in a later release.
+Add 'fromordinal' static method to create a cftime.datetime instance from a julian day ordinal and calendar (inverse of 'toordinal').

 2/1/2021:  Version 1.4.0 released.
 License changed to MIT (GPL'ed code replaced).
 Roundtrip accuracy improved for units other than microseconds.
 Added cftime.datetime.toordinal method, returns integer julian day number.